FranchuFranchu/silver-rogue-df/README.md

 Volume is measured in liters.
 A map tile fits 3 cubic meters or 3k liters

+## Tutorial
+You are the tiny @ in the middle of the screen
+Use the arrow keys to move
+Use "rshift + arrow keys" to resize the window
+Use "l" to **L**ook
+When looking:
+- Use "k" to tal**K**

+How to make a human with the command line:
+- Enter into look mode and move the cursor to the place where you want to make the human
+- Type "mkhuman" in the command line
+- To talk with the human, move the cursor to the place where you put the human and press K

 ## Editing the tileset
 I use GIMP to edit the tileset.
 Go to Image -> Configure grid and make it 12x12 Make sure View > Show Grid is enabled